 We understand medical malpractice cases are difficult and can take an emotional toll on you.
 After all, your physician is likely someone you have established a good relationship with.
 It can be challenging, which is why you need someone who is independent and will fight for you and your family for justice.

-For this reason, call Phil Votaw and Associates today to see if you have a case.
+For this reason, call a personal injury lawyer in Fort Smith AR such as Phil Votaw and Associates today to see if you have a case.
 Don’t try to figure it out by yourself.
 Seek input from experienced personal injury attorneys who have faced these kinds of cases previously.

 Remember, the clock involving the statute of limitations is winding down.
 You have two years from the date of the event.
 So, call Phil Votaw and Associates today to schedule a free consultation.